By Tim Lambert

 In Medieval towns, there were many craftsmen such as glovers, tailors, fletchers, barber-surgeons, tanners, needle makers, turners (who made bowls), skinners, butchers, bakers, and brewers.
 Often craftsmen of one kind lived and worked in the same street.

 In the Middle Ages, it was not unusual for middle-class women to run their own businesses.
 In England the mystic Margery Kempe ran a brewery and later a horse mill, using horses to grind corn.
-Women married to craftsmen often learned their husband’s trade and carried it on if their husband died.
+Women married to craftsmen often learned their husband’s trade and carried it on if their husbands died.

 After 1500 industry gradually grew but most people continued to live by farming.